flip100coins/Writing/_yd/Magic the gathering/MTG decks.md

 Another idea is what I call "fulfilling conditions".
 Some cards can do very powerful things if the condition is fulfill; some of them can even gives you an instant win.
 The point of "fulfilling conditions", like it's name implies, is too fulfill a card it's condition to release it's power.

-The last idea I know is, perme net
+The last idea I know is, permanent net.
+I